peter hanson's field guide to interesting film

 “Catch a Fire” (2006).
 This Philip Noyce-helmed thriller set in apartheid-era South Africa is exquisitely made, even though it doesn't quite know what it wants to be when it grows up.
 Marketed as a tough political piece, it's both more simplistic and more complex than that.
 Narratively, it's a straight revenge story about a young black man (Derek Luke) who strikes back at the white power structure that oppresses his people.
 Emotionally, it's quite intricate and powerful, with the film exploring both the hero's spotty moral record and the banal evil of his chief antagonist (Tim Robbins).
 The story gets a little spongy in the middle, but the atmospheric stuff at the beginning is extraordinary, and the big action-movie beats are handled with great style and force by Noyce.
 The whole enterprise is exciting and provocative, but probably a little less resolute than it might have been.

 "The Cat's Meow" (2001).
 It's fitting that Orson Welles' friend Peter Bogdanovich took a turn beating the tar out of Welles' most infamous satirical target, William Randolph Hearst.
-Yet where Welles veiled his Hearst assault as "Citizen Kane" (1941), Bogdanovich gets to name names in "The Cat's Meow," his vibrant fictionalized take on a legendary Tinseltown scandal.
+Yet while Welles veiled his Hearst assault as "Citizen Kane" (1941), Bogdanovich gets to name names in "The Cat's Meow," a vibrant fictionalized take on a legendary Tinseltown scandal that screenwriter Steven Peros adapted from his 1997 play.
 In 1924, movie director Thomas Ince was killed aboard Hearst's yacht.
 The persistent rumor was that Ince got caught in the romantic crossfire when Hearst mistress Marion Davies flirted with Charlie Chaplin.
 The kicker?
 Gossip queen Louella Parsons saw the whole thing, and the price of her silence was a lifetime contract with Hearst's newspaper empire.
 Stylishly capturing the wicked indulgence of the flapper era and the insatiable lusts of the showbiz set, Bogdanovich shrouds the movie with a sense of impending doom that colors even the most ebullient sequences.
 Eddie Izzard steals the show as lecherous Chaplin, but Kirsten Dunst twinkles as Davies and Edward Hermann thunders as Hearst.
-Appropriately enough, Joanna Lumley, as Parsons, watches their escapades with palpably bitchy disdain.
+Joanna Lumley, as Parsons, watches their escapades with palpably bitchy disdain.

 “Chronicle of the Cinema.”
 Introduced in 1995, DK Publishing’s irregularly updated shelf-buster is one of the most endlessly pleasurable movie books ever created.
 An oversized monster with nearly 1,000 pages, the staggeringly inclusive text is laid out like a bound edition of trade-paper clippings, with snappy little articles detailing key events in every year since 1894.
 Taking a broad view in which Hollywood is the focus but not the totality of movie history, the book lavishes as much attention on Pier Paolo Pasolini and Andrzej Wadja and as it does on Humphrey Bogart and Keanu Reeves.
 Retrospect is served by the editorial choices, so the articles are written with see-it-now vividness instead of musty scholarship.
 And the pictures!
 Almost every page boasts three or four remarkable images, and the spreads closing each year from 1930 to the present are explosions of vintage poster art.
 A rare instance of a reference book that’s as hard to put down as a novel, “Chronicle of the Cinema” is pure delight for its target audience.